marinamarshall/meditation-website/README.md

 4. This website will cover specific techniques and offer a journal in the format of a form.
 Currently the form does not do anything with the data it receives, but that would be part of a future release, to offer a personalised mood tracker any diary-entry system.
 5. There are three sections for the page: Home, Tutorials and Check-in.
 The header and footer remain a similar layout accross all three pages for continuity.
 6. Owners want to make profit, so a subscription service as a future release is being considered.
 7. Users generally want related items all on one website.
-Apotential future release could be an online store.
+A potential future release could be an online store.

 ### The Scope Plane
 1. The website covers basic, free tutorials and a non-saved journal to begin with.
 It is a three-page website and uses the same layout approach to keep it simple for the user.